JJLindsey/README-creator/README.md

 # README Creator

 ## **Description**
-Generate a README using Node.js
+Generate a README file using Node.js

 ## **Table of Contents**
 * [Installation](#installation)